seattlerb/minitest-excludes/README.txt

 == DESCRIPTION:

-minitest/excludes.rb extends MiniTest::Unit::TestCase to provide a
+minitest/excludes.rb extends Minitest::Test to provide a
 clean API for excluding certain tests you don't want to run under certain conditions.